harness/developer-hub/docs/platform/7_Connectors/ref-source-repo-provider/bitbucket-connector-settings-reference.md

 ### URL Type

 Select **Account** to connect an entire Bitbucket account.
-This option lets you use one connector to connect to all repos in the specified Bitbucket account.
+This option lets you use one connector to connect to all repositories in the specified Bitbucket account.
 Make sure you have at least one repo in the account; you need a repo to test the connection and save the connector.

 Select **Repository** to connect to a single, specific repo in a Bitbucket account.